OctaForge/OctaBuild/README.md

 # octabuild

-OctaBuild is a simple build system primarily intended to handle building of OctaForge binary modules.
+OctaBuild is a simple build system inspired by Make, but using the Cubescript language to write build definitions and not depending on a shell to function.

-It can also be used standalone.
-It consists of a library and an executable that is basically a frontend for the library. [not yet done]
+It'll also feature things such as automatic dependency tracking and a large utility library abstracting away platform differences.

-It's similar in philosophy to tools such as Make.
+It can be used standalone at this point.
+Once everything is more done, a library form will be introduced.

 It needs libcubescript to function, which you can fetch at https://git.octaforge.org/tools/libcubescript.git/ or at